revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

  </details>

- 5.Can i change a particular index values in python?
+ 5.Can a particular index value be used in python?

 <details><summary> <b>Show Answer</b> </summary>

-- Yes, we can change the values using index numbers.
+- Yes, the values can be changed using index numbers.

   <details><summary> <b>Example</b> </summary>